turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 ^ Show this slide, explain that the 4 that is passed into the function call is substituted in the function, so anytime that the function sees the variable `numberOfDogs` - it will substitute 4 in for that variable.
 Be careful - the spaces surrounding the ":" in the function declaration's () DO matter - (numberOfDogs : Int) works and (numberOfDogs:Int) works but (numberOfDogs :Int) or (numberOfDogs: Int) will NOT work.
 <Move to Xcode to model>
-MODEL: it's recommended to copy and paste then comment out the first function.
+MODEL: it's recommended to copy and paste then comment out your first `walkDog` function.
 That way you have something to start with but don't have naming conflicts.
 Add an argument into the function declarations ()
 If you already have a function call below, it should be throwing an error.
 Delete it, re-type, and as you type the function name it will pre-populate the argument name and data type.
 Pass an argument in, replacing "Int"